 In theory, our legal system is blind.
-The richest and most powerful members of society must be treated equally under the law, and afforded no more privilege than the poorest and most vulnerable.
+The law must give the richest and most powerful members of society equal treatment under the law, and afford them no more privilege than the poorest and most vulnerable.

 The Contingency Fee Arrangement

-The contingency fee arrangement is a form of alternative payment plan which is commonly used by personal injury lawyers.
+The contingency fee arrangement is an alternative payment plan most personal injury lawyers use.

-Here’s how it works: the lawyer takes your case for free.
-You don’t have to pay anything out-of-pocket.
-Your attorney will do all the work for you, including negotiating with the other parties involved, drafting legal briefs, speaking to witnesses, and even taking the case to court if necessary.
-You may even get free medical treatment or cash advances.
+Here’s how it works: when the lawyer takes your case, you don’t have to pay anything out-of-pocket.
+Your attorney does the work: negotiates with the other parties, drafts legal briefs, speaks to witnesses, hires experts, and even takes the case to court if necessary.
+You may even receive free medical treatment or cash advances.

-But if done correctly, contingency fee arrangements are a good deal for the lawyer as well.
-Lawyers who operate on a contingency fee basis usually take on a high number of cases, and are confident in their ability to win a large percentage of these cases.
-Even if they lose some, they can still win enough to make a consistent profit.
+Also, lawyers who operate on a contingency fee basis usually take a high number of cases, and are confident in their ability to win a significant enough percentage of these cases to make a consistent profit.

-Also, contingency fee arrangements gives lawyers access to all sorts of cases that they might otherwise be unable to sign.
-Some clients might be too poor to afford a lawyer, but their cases might still have the potential to yield a substantial settlement.
-Lawyers who operate on an hourly basis might miss out on a lot of these potentially lucrative cases.
+Contingency fee arrangements give lawyers access to cases they might otherwise be unable to sign.
+A client who cannot afford a lawyer might have a case with the potential for a substantial award.
+Lawyers who operate on an hourly basis might miss many of these potentially lucrative cases.

-Finally, but not least importantly, some lawyers operate on a contingency fee basis out of a sense of ethical duty, and a commitment to stand up for the “little guy.”
+Finally, but not least importantly, some lawyers operate on a contingency fee basis because they are committed to the ideal of equal treatment under the law.

 Who Offers Contingency Fee Arrangements?

 Contingency fee arrangements are often a wonderful opportunity for the client, but not all lawyers offer them.
-Typically, this tends to be based on what area of law the lawyer is operating within.
-In some legal fields, it is easy to operate on a contingency fee basis, and in others, it it downright impossible (if not explicitly forbidden).
+In some legal fields, it is easy to operate on a contingency fee basis, and in others, it is not workable, or even allowed.

-- Here, we should address one important matter: Contingency fee arrangements can only be used by the plaintiff in a personal injury case.
-It is impossible for the defendant to use a contingency fee arrangement, because the lawyer’s job is to keep the client from losing money, rather than to help them recover damages.
-For a civil defense attorney, there’s nothing from which to draw the contingency fee.
+- Contingency fee arrangements are typically only used by the plaintiff in a case.
+It is not usually workable for the defendant to use a contingency fee arrangement, because the lawyer’s job is to keep the client from losing money, rather than to help them recover damages.
+For a civil defense attorney, there may be nothing from which to draw the contingency fee.